 Cut out refined carbs and added sugar.
 As much as possible, avoid store-bought or mass-produced bread and pastries.
 Also, be on the lookout for hidden sugar in a lot of supermarket products.
 Prioritize eating fresh, whole foods.

 Boost your potassium intake.
 Aside from bananas and dates, the list of naturally potassium-rich foods includes leafy greens, tomatoes, sweet potatoes, avocados, oranges, milk and yogurt, tuna, salmon, beans, nuts, and seeds.

-Read the nutrition information on product packaging.
+Read the nutrition information on product packaging, such as the 120/Life beverage.
 Watch out for high-sodium and sugar ingredients in the food you buy at the supermarket, and stick to a healthy diet to prevent hypertension.